 They share the honor with their unit colleagues in a celebration that includes cinnamon rolls, a favorite of Patrick Barnes, the young man whose family started the DAISY foundation to honor the extraordinary nursing care Patrick received during his protracted illness.
 The Barnes family invites nurses to pause whenever they smell cinnamon to appreciate just how extraordinary they are.

-Nomination forms are included in patient packets and available at nurses’ stations at MultiCare Health System hospital units.
+Nomination forms are available at nurses’ stations at MultiCare Health System hospital units.

 "They truly helped us through the darkest hours of our lives, with soft voices of hope…"